MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.25.3 Continuous Calendar Month Label

 The tester will verify that the current month is displayed at the top of the month view.

 ### 4.2.26 Holidays

+[EDITORS / REVIEWERS: Below is a reference that should be put in the references section.]

 Verification will be complete when the user can see all major holidays as given by the following link: https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/holidays-work-schedules-and-pay.

 #### 4.2.26.1 Labels for Holidays

 The tester will verify that each of the holidays mentioned in the above website under the heading "Holidays for Federal Employees" are on the calendar with the name given, and that the day corresponds to the description on the website.

 #### 4.2.26.2 Watermark on Holidays

-The tester will verify that there is a watermark on each of the holidays, and that the image corresponds to the holiday.### 4.2.27 Location
+The tester will verify that there is a watermark on each of the holidays, and that the image corresponds to the holiday.

+### 4.2.27 Location

 Verification will be successful when users can add an address to an event, and then click a map icon next to that event that opens the address in their map application.